-To prevent electrical shock, ensure that ALL electrical power to the system is OFF, including the disconnect switches and Automatic-Off-Manual touch screens on the control panel.
+To prevent electrical shock, ensure that ALL electrical power to the system is OFF, including the disconnect switches on the control panel.
 The facility's supply circuit breaker should also be locked out.

 • Open the electrical cabinet by loosening the fasteners on the front.